simeononsecurity/simeononsecurity.ch/content/articles/why-storing-money-in-exchanges-is-not-a-good-idea/index.en.md

 coverCaption: ""
 ---

 **Cryptocurrency has gained immense popularity** in recent years and has been a major talking point in financial circles.
 It has been touted as the future of money and as a way to make quick and easy profits.
 However, with the rise of cryptocurrency comes the question of where to store it.
-Many investors choose to store their cryptocurrency on exchanges, but this is not always the best choice.
+Many investors choose to store their cryptocurrency on exchanges, but this isn't always the best choice.
 In fact, **storing your crypto on exchanges is the equivalent of storing your money in a mattress**.

 ______

 ## The Risks of Storing Crypto on Exchanges

 Exchanges are platforms that allow users to buy, sell, and trade cryptocurrency.
-They are popular because they are easy to use and provide instant access to a wide range of cryptocurrencies.
+They are popular because they're easy to use and provide instant access to many cryptocurrencies.
 However, there are several risks associated with storing your crypto on exchanges.

 **First, exchanges are a prime target for hackers**.
 They hold large amounts of valuable assets and are therefore attractive to cyber criminals.
 In recent years, several major exchanges have been hacked, resulting in the loss of millions of dollars in cryptocurrency.